 Step 3: Take advantage of tools.

 - Set up Surprise Savings: 2 min

 Constantly thinking about your finances can be stressful.
 But one smart (and easy) way to set yourself up for success and to reduce your stress levels is to use technology to your advantage — especially automation.
 Automating your savings, like turning on recurring transfers to your Online Savings Account, means you don’t have to remember to move money.
 You can set it and forget it, with the comfort of knowing you’re making progress.

 Another way you can use the power of technology to boost your savings is with Ally Bank’s surprise savings feature.
 This smart technology securely monitors your linked checking accounts to detect micro amounts of money (such as a few dollars here and there) that are safe to save.
 Then it automatically transfers the cash to your Online Savings Account — pushing you closer to all your goals.

 If you have multiple savings goals or just want to organize your finances, our buckets tool allows you to automatically divvy up your savings in up to 10 custom digital envelopes.
 Think: a bucket for student loan payments, one for the bike you’re saving for, another for your emergency fund, etc. You can easily distribute your dollars and see a snapshot of how your savings are growing in each bucket.

 Lastly, you can also use automation when it comes to investing by setting up automatic, regular transfers to your Ally Invest account.
-And if you want to take the automated approach further, you might consider a Managed Portfolio, which combines robo-advisor technology and human expertise to automatically manage and rebalance your portfolio for you.
+And if you want to take the automated approach further, you might consider a Robo Portfolio, which combines robo-advisor technology and human expertise to automatically manage and rebalance your portfolio for you.

 Start checking off your list.